-When do you intend to go?
+When do you intend to go on your shopping trip?

 Whether you plan to travel in winter or in summer will have a big say in where you decide to go.
 If you are looking to do some Christmas shopping, you can’t go wrong with many destinations in Europe, in particular those with Christmas markets.
 Germany is especially renowned for its many Christmas markets in pretty much every town.
 Christmas markets in Nuremberg, Munich and Berlin are among the most popular.
-If you are travelling in summer, you need to consider whether a shopping spree would be pleasant in searing heat.
+If you are travelling in summer, you need to consider whether a shopping trip would be pleasant in searing heat.
 Make sure you pack well in anticipation of this and bring plenty of water with you when you shop.
 If you don’t cope well with heat, you should consider destinations where shops are fitted with good air conditioning, such as New York or other US cities.

 Click here for a guide on some of the best European shopping destinations.

-2. How to haggle
+2. How to haggle on your shopping trip

 Haggling may not feel natural to those of us who are used to shopping in Western Europe or the US.
 However, in many countries, haggling is an inevitable part of the shopping process, and must be done in order to avoid paying over the odds for goods.
 You should swot up on the haggling customs in your destination by consulting a travel guide.
 You need to know whether it is more effectual to be gentle or forceful in your approach.
 Also, don’t be caught off-guard when making a purchase.
 Decide for definite whether you want the item and how much you are prepared to pay for it before you begin to show interest.
 If you can, have to hand only the maximum amount you would like to spend so that you don’t end up being persuaded to spend any more.
 Also, decide a strategy beforehand with anyone who is accompanying you.